mariobox/mariosanchez.org/content/post/webdev.md

 The **open** and **decentralized** web that I had grown to love had started to die.

-Then, at around 2012, I heard a few prominent hackers [talk](https://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html) about something called [static site generators](https://www.sitepoint.com/static-site-generators/), and how they made them rediscover the excitement publishing a personal website and experimenting with the code.
+Then, at around 2012, I heard a few prominent hackers [talk](https://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html) about something called [static site generators](https://www.sitepoint.com/static-site-generators/), and how they made them rediscover the excitement of publishing a personal website and experimenting with the code.
 I decided to go back to basics and re-learn the fundamentals of *HTML* and *CSS*.
 Soon, I was designing web pages from scratch with just a text editor, a blank page and my bare hands.

 I was hooked.